arfaram/ezdatabasemigrationschema/README.md

 php bin/console db_schema_migration:data:import
 ```

-You should also add your sql file path in `parameters.yml`
+You have to add your sql file path in `parameters.yml`

 Example: